 Over the past forty years of striving to make computers do what I want, I have gained a few hard-won truths.
 One is that we can be very poor critics of own ideas.
 We love those ideas; we poured our own blood, sweat and tears into them.
 Of course they must be right; of course… Continue reading You Are Your Own Worst Critic

 Folks who read or listen to me know that I am deeply against war; indeed, I have been against war since my earliest memories, going back to the Vietnam War.
 But why?
-To answer simply: I have standards.
+To answer simply: I have moral standards.
 War is about "breaking things and killing people;" especially the latter.
-Now, I am no pacifist; there… Continue reading Against War: Standards
+Now, I am no pacifist;… Continue reading Against War: Standards

 research should be accessible to flourish.